LogisticsPet/documentation/docs/infrastructure/index.md

 For more information, refer to the [Terraform Modules documentation.](terraform/index.md)

-## Terragrunt Stacks <!-- {docsify-ignore} -->
+## CDK TF Stacks <!-- {docsify-ignore} -->

-Terragrunt stacks represent configurations that orchestrate Terraform modules to provision infrastructure.
+CDK TF stacks represent configurations that orchestrate Terraform modules to provision infrastructure.
 Stacks provide an abstraction layer for managing complex infrastructure deployments, allowing users to organize and reuse modules efficiently.
-Terragrunt enhances Terraform workflows by providing additional features such as remote state management, dependency handling, and configuration templating.
+CDK TF enhances Terraform workflows by providing additional features such as remote state management, dependency handling, and configuration templating.

-For more details, consult the [Terragrunt documentation.](terragrunt/index.md)
+For more details, consult the [CDK TF documentation.](cdktf/index.md)

-## Packer templates <!-- {docsify-ignore} -->

-Packer templates are HCL files used to define the configuration for building machine images (AMI, VHD, etc.).
-They enable the automated creation of identical machine images for multiple platforms from a single source configuration.
-Packer templates specify the builders, provisioners, and post-processors required to create and customize machine images efficiently.

-For more information, see the [Packer templates documentation.](packer/index.md)

 # Tooling used to built infrastructure <!-- {docsify-ignore} -->
-- Terragrunt
 - Terraform
-- Packer
+- CDK TF